Target (2010 film)

-Target: The Final Mission is a 2010 Indian Bengali-language film directed by Raja Chanda, starring Joy Kumar Mukherjee and Sayantika, and Mithun Chakraborty in a special appearance.
+Target: The Final Mission is a 2010 Indian Bengali-language action film directed by Raja Chanda in his directional debut, starring Joy Kumar Mukherjee and Sayantika Banerjee, and Mithun Chakraborty in a special appearance.

 Summary

 Target: The Final Mission is the story Suvankar, an upright police officer whose daredevilry is obstructed by a Sadhu, a criminal in disguise, but Anthony, a man with a mission arrives to protect Suvankar.